China expresses support for Sri Lanka ahead of debt meeting - NewsBreak

 A “very broadly shared” notion in China is that the country wants to help but “they expect to be paid back,” Georgieva said.

-That makes a reduction in the amount borrowed “politically very difficult,” Georgieva said.
+That makes a haircut, or reduction in the amount borrowed, “politically very difficult,” Georgieva said.
 But she said there “might be a way to reach the same objective” by changing interest rates or repayment terms.

-Sri Lanka is trying to complete negotiations by the end of March, government spokesperson Bandula Gunawardena said Tuesday.
-Gunawardena said the IMF has concluded that China’s offer of relief “is not sufficient.”
+Sri Lanka is trying to complete negotiations by the end of March, a government spokesman, Bandula Gunawardena, told reporters on Tuesday.
+Gunawardena said the IMF has concluded China’s offer of relief “is not sufficient.”

-"I hope the IMF will, by March, be able to ensure that the debt restructuring can begin,” Wickremesinghe said Wednesday.

 Mallawarachi reported from Colombo, Sri Lanka.